CephalofairGames/merc-packs-faq/index.md

 If a mechanic refers to loot tokens or money tokens, it can refer to either, based on what exists in the campaign.
 Any time you are supposed to return a Frosthaven loot token to a scenario, you must also place one of your loot cards (except for the random item) back to the top of the loot deck.

+### Objectives vs. Obstacles with Hit Points

+Any mechanic referring to either objectives, or obstacles with hit points, is referring to either.

 ![divider-narrow](/assets/images/divider2.png)

 ### Frosthaven characters in Gloomhaven: Second Edition and Jaws of the Lion